 Later, my job involved business planning and marketing strategy and believe me it is often a challenge to explain to lawyers that, yes, the two are related.
 I was also responsible for PR, advertising and just about every other aspect of making legal services attractive to the commercial marketplace.

 Nowadays, I keep my writing hand in, so to speak, by blogging but I do miss the buzz of the workplace and meeting a wide variety of people.
-It was great to meet some of my fellow bloggers at BlogOnCymru earlier this year and I am really looking forward to going to Britmums Live 2015.
+It was great to meet some of my fellow bloggers at BlogOnCymru earlier this year.

-One of the reasons that I blog is so that I can document these precious memories.
+One of the reasons that, as an older mum, I blog is so that I can document these precious memories.
 The other is so that I can reach out to other women like me who, in their forties, wonder whether the chance to have a family has passed them by.